-- 5. Field ID: Field or subfield identification symbol. - 6.
-Stage: Enter the appropriate stage for damaged onions. - 7.
-Acres: Number of determined acres, to tenths, in field or sub-field of the unit being appraised. - 8.
-Row Width: Row/Bed width (average space in inches).
+Part I - When Onions have not been Bagged or Boxed: Element/Item Number Description 5.
+Field ID: Field or subfield identification symbol.
+6. Stage: Enter the appropriate stage for damaged onions.
+7. Acres: Number of determined acres, to tenths, in field or sub-field of the unit being appraised.
+8. Row Width: Row/Bed width (average space in inches).
 Measure across four or more rows or beds.
-Refer to section 5 D for instructions for determining row/bed width.
-Refer to TABLE B for row/bed length sample requirements for the determined row/bed width. - 9.
-Sample Size: Size of individual samples (i.e., 1/1000 acre, or 1/100 acre if very thin or uneven stand).
-Circle or enter the appropriate sample size. - 10.
-Total Weight: Enter the total weight to tenths of the onions from all samples that meet grading standards from Item 44. - 11.
-No. of Samples: Enter the total number of samples taken from the field or subfield. - 12.
-Average Pounds Per Sample: Record the average pounds to hundredths in each sample, obtained by dividing the total weight of the onions meeting grade (Item 10) by the number of samples taken (Item 11). - 13.
-Factor: Enter the appropriate sample size factor.
+Refer to Paragraph 34 for instructions for determining row/bed width.
+Refer to Exhibit 7 for row/bed length sample requirements for the determined row/bed width.
+9. Sample Size: Size of individual samples (i.e., 1/1000 acre, or 1/100 acre if very thin or uneven stand).
+Circle or enter the appropriate sample size.
+10. Total Weight: Enter the total weight to tenths of the onions from all samples that meet grading standards from item 44.
+11. No. of Samples: Enter the total number of samples taken from the field or subfield.
+12. Average Pounds per Record the average pounds to hundredths in each sample, obtained by Sample: dividing the total weight of the onions meeting grade (item 10) by the number of samples taken (item 11).
+13. Factor: Enter the appropriate sample size factor.
 For 1/100 acre sample size, the factor will be "1".
 For 1/1000 acre, the factor will be "10".
 14. Cwt.
-Per Acre: Calculated by multiplying the average pounds per sample (Item 12) by the factor (Item 13), to tenths.
+Per Acre: Calculated by multiplying the average pounds per sample (item 12) by the factor (item 13), to tenths.
+Part I - When Onions have been Bagged, Boxed, or Binned: E lement/Item Number Description appraised.